 In all but a few cases, teams play at 20,000 seat soccer-specific stadiums in suburban areas which are much cheaper to build, can also be used to host rock concerts and high school football games, and look much better packed with fans than in the early years of the league, when the majority of teams played in NFL stadiums which are downright cavernous for soccer.
 The Revolution and D.C.
 United still play in that type of venue, along with the Seattle Sounders; in the latter case ticket demand is enough to justify it.[[note]] The stadium choices for the Revolution and Sounders were not coincidental—both are owned either in full or part by NFL team owners.
-The Revolution are owned by Robert Kraft, owner of the New England Patriots; the Sounders are part-owned by Paul Allen, co-founder of Microsoft and owner of the Seattle Seahawks.[[/note]] Through the 2013 season, the Earthquakes played most of their games in a college football stadium, but that team will move into its own new stadium in 2014.
+The Revolution are owned by Robert Kraft, owner of the New England Patriots; the Sounders are part-owned by Paul Allen, co-founder of Microsoft and owner of the Seattle Seahawks.[[/note]] The Earthquakes play most of their games in a college football stadium, but that team will move into its own new stadium in 2015.

 A regular MLS Season is played in a modified double round robin format, with all 19 teams playing 34 regular-season games.
 The standings are determined by the standard FIFA point system, with a win equal to 3 points, a draw with 1 point, and none for a loss.
 At the end of the regular season, the team with most points wins the Supporter's Shield trophy, and gains the number 1 seed at the playoffs.